Low completion rate for the 6-months course of isoniazid preventive therapy among people living with HIV, North Eastern Uganda, 2015-2017

 Sampling procedure for health facilities: at the time of data collection, only 20 ART sites had been accredited to provide IPT in the region during the study period, of which only nine had enrolled clients for IPT during the study period.
 These nine sites were included in the study and represented 1 Regional Referral Hospital; 1 General Hospital; 4 Health Center IVs, and 2 Health Center IIIs.

 Study variables, data sources, and data collection: we abstracted data from IPT registers and patient ART care cards onto standardised forms during June 2018.
-Variables abstracted included facility; date of IPT initiation; demographic variables (age, sex and marital status); IPT completion; reasons for stopping; adherence levels; and reasons for poor adherence.
+Variables abstracted included facility; date of IPT initiation; demographic variables (age, sex, and marital status); IPT completion; reasons for stopping; adherence levels; and reasons for poor adherence.
 Variables abstracted from the ART care card included WHO clinical stage at enrolment to care; history of TB; ART adherence; and reasons for poor adherence.
 We defined IPT completion as a patient having picked up all six refills over the 6 months.
 Non-completion was defined as a patient having collected IPT pills fewer than six times over the 6 months.
 In Uganda, at all HIV clinic visits, the attending healthcare provider assesses adherence to ART by counting the number of pills the patient has remaining in their ART pill bottle and comparing the number of pills remaining to the number that would be remaining if the patient had taken all the pills as prescribed.
-These data are recorded on the patient's HIV care / ART card [16,17].
+These data are recorded on the patient's HIV care/ART card [16,17].
 Good adherence to ART was defined as =95% of scheduled doses taken; fair adherence was defined as 80-95%; poor adherence was defined as <80%.

 Data management and analysis: we entered the data into EpiInfo 7.2.2.6 (CDC, Atlanta, USA) and exported to Stata v.
 13.1 (Stata Corp, College Station, TX, USA).
 We generated proportions for categorical variables and made comparisons between those who did and those who did not complete IPT using the Χ² test for associations.
 Variables that produced a P value < 0.25 for Χ² associations with IPT non-completion were included in the generalized linear model.
 We quantified the risk using adjusted risk ratios (aRR) with 95% confidence intervals (CIs).

-Socio-demographic and clinical characteristics of PLHIV enrolled on Isoniazid Preventive Therapy, Soroti region, 2015-2017: a total of 543 PLHIV were started on IPT in the nine participating health facilities during the study period.
+Socio-demographic and clinical characteristics of PLHIV enrolled on isoniazid preventive therapy, Soroti District, 2015-2017: a total of 543 PLHIV were started on IPT in the nine participating health facilities during the study period.
 The median age was 38 years (range: 3-87).
 Sixty percent (326/543) of study participants were females; 76% (413/543) resided in rural areas.
 Adults aged 31-44 years constituted 57% (310/543); 27% (147/543) were youths aged 18-30 years.
 Forty-six percent (247/538) were in WHO clinical stage 1 and 13% (72 /538) in clinical stages 3 or 4 at the time of enrolment to IPT.
 All (100%) enrolled persons were on ART at the time of IPT initiation.
 Seventy-seven percent (418/543) of them had good adherence to ART.
 Five percent (25/543) had a history of TB before initiation of IPT (Table 1).

-Isoniazid Preventive Therapy completion rates among PLHIV, Soroti region, 2015-2017: of the 543 participants, only 32% (175/543) completed the full six months of IPT.
+Isoniazid preventive therapy completion rates among PLHIV, Soroti District, 2015-2017: of the 543 participants, only 32% (175/543) completed the full six months of IPT.
 Among those who did not complete, 52% (193/368) stopped due to drug stockouts, and 48% (175/368) were lost to follow-up.
 Among all patients who stopped treatment before completion, 32% (118/368) stopped after receiving 1 month of IPT, 42% (155/368) after 2 months, 18% (66/368) after 3 months, 5.2% (19/368) after 4 months, and 2.2% (8/368) after 5 months.

-Factors associated with non-completion of IPT among PLHIV, Soroti region, 2015-2017: in bivariate analyses, the risk of not completing IPT among persons receiving treatment from a general hospital was 26% lower than among persons receiving IPT from a Health Center III or Health Center IV (RR 0.74, 95%CI 0.66-0.83).
+Factors associated with non-completion of IPT among PLHIV, Soroti District, 2015-2017: in bivariate analyses, the risk of not completing IPT among persons receiving treatment from a general hospital was 26% lower than among persons receiving IPT from a Health Center III or Health Center IV (RR 0.74, 95%CI 0.66-0.83).
 Patients classified as WHO clinical stage III or IV at the time of enrollment to HIV care had 40% higher risk of not completing IPT, compared with patients in WHO clinical stage I or II (RR 1.4, 95%CI 1.3-1.5).
 Variables such as age, sex, residence (rural or urban), adherence to ART, and history of TB were not significantly associated with adherence in the bivariate analysis (Table 2).

 After adjusting for potential confounding variables, the risk of not completing IPT was not different by site.
 Patients classified as WHO HIV clinical stages III or IV had 4.5 times higher risk of not completing the 6-month course compared to those classified as stage I or stage II (aRR 4.5, 95%CI 1.2-1.5) (Table 2).

-Effective prevention of progression to active TB among persons living with HIV is critical to addressing and ultimately controlling the TB epidemic.
+Effective prevention of progression to active TB among Persons Living with HIV is critical to addressing and ultimately controlling the TB epidemic.
 In our evaluation, only three of every ten PLHIV initiated on IPT completed the full 6-month course of treatment.
 Advanced HIV disease conferred an increased risk of failing to complete treatment, but the most common reason for stopping treatment was drug stockouts.
 Identification of effective interventions to improve the completion of IPT are highly needed for this population.

 Drug stockouts are a challenge across the globe, particularly in low-resource settings [18-20].
 Although IPT was rolled out in Uganda in 2014 in high-volume facilities, funding for medications was limited [21].
 Some health facilities initiated a large number of patients on IPT anticipating stock refills that did not materialize, resulting in many patients not completing the 6 months of therapy.
 Our study was implemented in a routine care setting with poor patient follow-up and drug stockouts, both of which serve as barriers to completion.
 However, our completion rates are nearly identical to another study of IPT completion conducted between 2006 and 2008 in urban settings of central and eastern Uganda, in which patients were provided with close follow-up and there were no barriers to the supply of IPT [22].
 This suggests that addressing stockouts might be necessary but not sufficient to resolve the problem of IPT completion.
 However, other studies in similar settings with consistently-available IPT and close patient follow-up have identified much higher completion rates, of 87-98% [23-26].
 In-depth investigations to determine the root causes of poor IPT completion are paramount to improving the effectiveness of this intervention.

 We noted that being in the late clinical stages of HIV was significantly associated with greater risk for non-completion.
 It is unclear if this was caused by their advanced disease status - persons with advanced disease may not have been able to come to the health facility for refills as easily or if advanced HIV status is a marker for poor adherence to medications in general [27].
-It is also possible that the patients died after enrollment on ART and could not complete their treatment, however, we did not have data on this [28,29].
+It is also possible that the patients died after enrollment in ART and could not complete their treatment, however, we did not have data on this [28,29].
 At least one other study found no association between WHO clinical stage and IPT completion [19].
 Regardless of the underlying cause, greater attention should be placed on persons at advanced WHO stages in our setting.
 Root cause analysis for lack of IPT completion with this particular subgroup would facilitate targeted interventions.

 Of the PLHIV who did not complete 6 months of therapy, nearly half were lost to follow-up.
 This highlights the challenges with follow-up during rollout of IPT program.
 New innovative approaches like differentiated HIV care models may improve IPT completion by addressing joint barriers to IPT and HIV treatment [30,31].
 In these care models, HIV-stable patients receive quarterly ART refills either in a clinic or via community adherence groups to enhance retention in care and to decongest clinics.
 This reduces the need for frequent travel to the clinic to pick up refills, thereby eliminating access barriers [31].
-In a cross-sectional study of adult HIV patients on ART who started IPT in 5 communities in Eastern Uganda between January and April 2016, IPT completion was 72% and twice higher among those receiving IPT through DSD model compared to the traditional monthly pick-up model [32].
+In a cross-sectional study of adult HIV patients on ART who started IPT in 5 communities in Eastern Uganda between January and April 2016, IPT completion was 72% and twice higher among those receiving IPT through Disorders of Sex Development (DSD) model compared to the traditional monthly pick-up model [32].

-n 2019, the Ministry of Health launched a 100-day accelerated scale-up of IPT programming to improve implementation and increase accountability on the part of the leadership of districts engaged in mobilizing sites and addressing IPT supply chain challenges [33].
+In 2019, the Ministry of Health launched a 100-day accelerated scale-up of IPT programming to improve implementation and increase accountability on the part of the leadership of districts engaged in mobilizing sites and addressing IPT supply chain challenges [33].
 The plan seeks to enhance systems for IPT delivery, monitoring and reporting of IPT outcomes, address IPT stockouts, and improve governance and human resources among other interventions [34].
-It is currently being implemented in the IPT sites countrywide and is expected to enroll 300,000 PLHIV on isoniazid preventive therapy (IPT); scale up IPT initiation by children living with HIV and with under-five TB contacts at 1,947 ART sites and ensure 100 percent completion of IPT after 100 days, both for new and previously enrolled clients [33].
+It is currently being implemented in the IPT sites countrywide and is expected to enroll 300,000 PLHIV on isoniazid preventive therapy; scale up IPT initiation by children living with HIV and with under-five TB contacts at 1,947 ART sites and ensure 100 percent completion of IPT after 100 days, both for new and previously enrolled clients [33].
 The study highlights the need to capture IPT outcomes in routine electronic reporting across all health facilities.
 This will facilitate easy linking of patients to enable cohort monitoring and routine tracing of patients who miss scheduled visits as they are potentially at risk of not completing the full course of IPT.
 Finally, the supply chain of IPT must be improved to prevent drug stockouts.

 Limitations: our study had the following limitations.
 We utilized routinely generated program data, which included missing data and inconsistencies in terms of documenting the reasons for non-completion.
 In addition, our outcome variable was based on a person picking up all six drug refills, which may not necessarily indicate that a person swallowed the drugs.
 This may have led to an overestimation of the proportion of people who completed the six-month course of IPT.